Nethononda-Nyandano/crises-reporter-App/README.md

 ## Features

 ### User Features
 - **Report a Crisis:** Submit incidents with title, description, severity, and location.
+- **AI Suggestions:** For every report, the app provides **real-time AI recommendations** on what actions users can take immediately.
 - **Community Feed:** View all reported crises from other users.
 - **Comment on Reports:** Engage with posts to provide suggestions or ask questions.
-- **Map Visualization:** See crises on a map with severity-based markers.
+- **Map Visualization:** All reported crises are displayed on a map with severity-based markers.
+Users and officials can quickly see locations and assess situations.
 - **AI Classification:** Reports are automatically categorized into Infrastructure, Safety, Health, or Utilities using **OpenAI**.

+### Official Features
+- **Map Dashboard:** View all crises with location markers.
+- **Filter & Prioritize:** Sort incidents by type, severity, or time.
+- **Route Planning:** Generate shortest, fastest, or alternative routes to incidents.
+- **Update Status:** Mark incidents as In Progress, Resolved, or Dismissed.

 ---